DanishKhan-Nagarro/DockerLearningApp/README.md

 ## Overview

-This project demonstrates containerization of .NET applications using Docker and Docker Compose.
+This project demonstrates containerization of ASP.NET Core applications using Docker and Docker Compose.

 The solution contains:
 - ASP.NET Core MVC frontend application
 - ASP.NET Core Web API backend application
+- A simple Tasks page for basic create and read operations
 - Dockerfiles for both applications
 - Docker Compose configuration for multi-container setup
 - Private Docker registry implementation

-The frontend application consumes data from the backend API using Docker container networking.
+The frontend application displays weather data from the backend API and also provides a Tasks page for adding and viewing task items.
+Task data is persisted using SQLite.

 ---